Table of Contents

 Introduction

-Duration management stands as a pivotal aspect of portfolio construction for mutual funds, especially those focusing on fixed-income securities.
-Duration serves as a measure of sensitivity to interest rate changes, making it a crucial tool for managing interest rate risk and optimizing portfolio performance.
-In this article, we delve into the concept of duration management in mutual funds, its significance, strategies, and practical considerations for investors aiming to enhance risk-adjusted returns in their fixed-income portfolios.
+Duration management is crucial for constructing mutual fund portfolios, especially for fixed-income securities.
+It measures sensitivity to interest rate changes, making it essential for managing interest rate risk and optimizing performance.
+This article explores the concept of duration management, its importance, strategies, and practical considerations for investors seeking to enhance risk-adjusted returns in their fixed-income portfolios.

 What is Duration Management in Mutual Funds?